 "Well it's not my fault Elena was mucking around in the road!"
 Elias' father yelled at his mother.

 Elias sniffed at the name.
 His sister Elena had been killed when he was five, by a drunken driver.
-Their dad hadn't cared at all, their mother cried at the funeral, never visited the grave, and Elias... well he was a wreck for weaks.
-He and Elena had been inseperable, and she'd often been Elias' source of comfort during a fiery battle between their parents, or when he was getting picked on.
+Their dad hadn't cared at all, their mother cried at the funeral, never visited the grave, and Elias... well he was a wreck for weeks.
+He and Elena had been inseparable, and she'd often been Elias' source of comfort during a fiery battle between their parents, or when he was getting picked on.
 But when she died, Elias felt alone.

 He'd tried to find some way of releasing all his pent up aggression, but he couldn't.
 It just got him shouted at.
 His school didn't listen, all they cared about was that all students achieved their full potential.
 Not about their personal lives.
 His incredibly screwed up life.
 He'd lost his sister, and had to listen to his parents arguing day in and day out about God knows what.